DukeNukemCentral/DNZH-PC-Port-Community/README.md

 To contact pc port team in zero hour modding channel.

 ## License
-Since this is Build Engine, please refer to the licensing information.
+Since this is Build Engine, please refer to the licensing information in docs.
 As for decomple team not sure what they want yet for code.